Summa Navaratnam: Personal life

+Death

+Navaratnam died on 19 October 2023, at age 98.
+His remains were laid at A. F. Raymond Parlour and his funeral was held at Borella cemetery.

 Career

 Navaratnam established himself as a reputed prominent distinguished sportsman at the Royal College in Colombo where he pursued his primary and secondary education.
-He rose to limelight as a school athlete at Royal College at the age of fifteen as he became the youngest Royalist to be awarded the Royal College athletics colours.
-He also went onto captain the Royal College rugby and athletics teams.
+He gained attention as a school athlete at Royal College at the age of fifteen when he became the youngest Royalist to be awarded the Royal College athletics colours.
+He also went on to captain the Royal College rugby and athletics teams.

-He was chosen to represent Ceylon at the dual meet against India in 1945 (Indo-Ceylon Dual Athletic Meet) where he competed in the men's 4×100 yards relay event alongside Duncan White, R. E. Kitto and Basil Henricus.
+In 1945, for the Indo-Ceylon Dual Athletic Meet, he was chosen to represent Ceylon.
+He competed in the men's 4 × 100 yards relay event alongside Duncan White, R. E. Kitto and Basil Henricus.
 He was then overlooked from the Sri Lankan contingent which participated at the 1948 Summer Olympics and in 1952 Summer Olympics due to nepotism with the selection process at that time.

-Navaratnam represented Ceylon at the 1950 British Empire Games which was held in Auckland, New Zealand and competed in the men's 100 yards, men's 220 yards and in men's events.
-He finished at fifth position in the men's heats 100 yards competition and he couldn't progress to semifinal.
-He was also slated to compete in the men's 200 yards event but he didn't start and was disqualified.
-He also teamed up with fellow prominent track and field athletes Duncan White, John de Saram and Oscar Wijesinghe in the men's 4 × 110 yards event where Sri Lanka finished at fourth position during the 1950 British Empire Games.
+Navaratnam represented Ceylon at the 1950 British Empire Games which was held in Auckland, New Zealand, and competed in the men's 100 yards, men's 220 yards and in men's events.
+He finished in fifth position in the men's heats 100 yards competition and could not progress to the semi–final.
+He was also slated to compete in the men's 200 yards event but he did not start and was disqualified.
+He teamed up with fellow prominent track and field athletes Duncan White, John de Saram and Oscar Wijesinghe in the men's 4 × 110 yards event where Sri Lanka finished in fourth position during the 1950 British Empire Games.

-He was fondly called as "the fastest man in Asia" after clocking at record 10.04 seconds at the India States Olympic Meet which was held in Madras in 1953.
-It was also regarded as the fastest timing recorded on a grass track in Asian soil.
+Navaratnam was fondly called "the fastest man in Asia" after clocking at record 10.4 seconds at the India States Olympic Meet which was held in Madras in 1953.
+It was also regarded as the fastest timing recorded on a grass track on Asian soil.
 He began his athletics coaching career with Royal College in 1953.
 He retired from athletics in 1955 and pursued his career as a professional rugby player.